You can drive between 5:00 a.m. and 10:00 p.m. while accompanied by a licensed driver at least 21 years old

 The written exam is a 20-question test that will test you on Oklahoma traffic laws, road rules, road signs, and safe driving practices.

 If you have completed Driver Education and received your completion certificate, the written portion of your test will be waived.
-(Parent-taught Driver Education does not qualify to waive the written test).
-Bring a copy of your completion certificate to your test appointment to have the written test waived.
+(Parent-Taught Driver Education does not qualify to waive the written test).
+Bring a copy of your completion certificate to your visit to have the written test waived.

-Your vision test will be administered during your appointment.
+Your vision test will be administered during your visit.
 Written tests can be taken at a Licensing Office.

-If you are over the age of 16, Driver Education is not required; however, if you are taking, or have completed Driver Education, please bring in the documentation to have the written test waived.
+If you are over the age of 16, Driver Education is not required; however, if you have completed Driver Education, please bring in the documentation to have the written test waived.

 If you do not pass the written test, there will be a $4.00 fee added to the issuance fee for each failed test that can be paid upon passing.

 Once you receive your permit, but before taking the drive test and graduating to an intermediate license, you must: